Ghana swore in 150 diaspora Africans as citizens in March 2026.

-Read the policy →The DNA results came back.
+Read the guide →The DNA results came back.
 The percentage was higher than you expected.
 And something shifted — quietly, permanently.
 The result told you where.
 It did not tell you what that means, what to expect when you land, or how to carry what you will find there.
 OurRoots sits between the result and the flight — the preparation that DNA tests, blog posts, and group tours all skip.
 Take the Travel DNA Quiz to find your archetype, then use the free tools below.
 When you are ready to prepare in full, The Walk is open.

 If you've ever asked,